luizbgomide/sovereign/combat.md

 Give up your [Main Action](#main-action) to focus entirely on dodging and evading incoming perils.
 Your AC increases by 2 and you become immune to Shock until the start of your next turn, including the otherwise-unavoidable damage from a Swarm Attack.
 You cannot take this action if you have already spent your [Main Action](#main-action) for the round.

-Since Total Defense is an [Instant Action](#instant-action), you may use it *after* you see the result of an attack roll against you.
+Since Total Defense is an [Instant Action](#instant-action), you may use it *after* you see the result of an [Attack Roll](#attack-rolls) against you.

 ### Run (Move)

 Move your normal movement rate in combat, which is 30 feet for an ordinary human.
-When you leave a melee combatant's range (usually 5', though can be longer for big foes or [Long](/equipment#long) weapons), they get a free attack against you as an [Instant](#instant) action.
+When you leave a melee combatant's range (usually 5', though can be longer for big foes or [Long](/equipment#long) weapons), they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Disengage (Main)

-Disengage from all adjacent melee attackers for the rest of the round, allowing you to move or act from them without incurring a free attack.
+Disengage from all adjacent melee attackers for the rest of the round, allowing you to move or act from them without incurring an [Attack of Opportunity](#attack-of-opportunity).
 This action *does not move you* by itself.

 ### Use a Skill (Main)

 Perform first aid on a downed comrade, cry out an appeal for parley, or otherwise use a skill that wouldn’t normally take more than six seconds.

-If you attempt to Use a Skill while adjacent to an armed melee combatant, they get a free melee attack against you.
+If you attempt to Use a Skill while adjacent to an armed melee combatant, they get an [Attack of Opportunity](#attack-of-opportunity).

 ### Ready or Stow an Item (Main)

-A character can Ready an item for use from their pack or stowage or Stow it, as per the encumbrance rules.
-Sheathing or holstering a Readied weapon without actually Stowing it does not require this action, though the GM may disallow rapid weapon swaps if they start to become implausible.
+A character can [Ready](/rules#readied) an item for use from their pack or stowage or [Stow](/rules#stowed) it, as per the encumbrance rules.
+Sheathing or holstering a [Readied](/rules#readied) weapon does not require this action, though the GM may disallow rapid weapon swaps if they start to become implausible.

 ### Reload a Weapon (Main)

-Reload a crossbow from a Readied case of quarrels.
+Reload a crossbow from a [Readied](/rules#readied) [Quiver](/equipment#quiver).
 Bows and crossbows may be reloaded as a [Free Action](#free-action) if the shooter has at least [Shoot](/rules#shoot)-1; otherwise it’s a [Move Action](#move-action) to nock a new arrow in a bow.
+Don't bother tracking ammunition, but don't try stupid plans that assume you have infinite ammo.

 ### Pick up an Item (Move)

-Scoop up a dropped item within melee range, leaving it Readied in your hand.
+Scoop up a dropped item within melee range, leaving it [Readied](/rules#readied) in your hand.

-If you attempt to pick up an item while adjacent to an armed melee combatant, they get a free melee attack against you.
+If you attempt to pick up an item while adjacent to an armed melee combatant, they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Stand Up (Move)

 Rise from a prone position, picking up any dropped items as you do so.

-If you stand up adjacent to an armed melee combatant, they get a free melee attack against you.
+If you stand up adjacent to an armed melee combatant, they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Go Prone (Free)